ThatGuyAgain42/sandboxrepo/figured out how to make folders/README.md

 > ~~how to get a link to file contents. sometimes i see css or html that import from github sources that bring you to a page of just the raw source text~~ maybe the big "RAW" button

-> hyperlinks in readme files? is it possible?
+> hyperlinks in readme files? is it possible? [maybe its like reddit](https://raw.githubusercontent.com/ThatGuyAgain42/sandboxrepo/main/figured%20out%20how%20to%20make%20folders/cooltext391689395848516.png)